veerayab1998/VB_UNIX_Assignment/VB_Unix_Keys.md

 $ du -h snp_position.txt fang_et_al_genotypes.txt
 ```
 The result

 total 43352

 -rw-r--r--@ 1 fan  staff    11M Feb 18 11:26 fang_et_al_genotypes.txt

 -rw-r--r--@ 1 fan  staff    81K Feb 18 11:26 snp_position.txt

 -rw-r--r--@ 1 fan  staff    11M Feb 18 11:26 transposed_genotypes.txt

-* Next, I use the commands below to see how many lines and how large of each files so I can decided on a command to inspect the content in each files
+* Next, I use the commands below to see how many lines and how large of each files so I can decided on a command to inspect the content in each file

 ```
 $ wc -l snp_position.txt fang_et_al_genotypes.txt